 If you and I were playing a game of word association, you probably wouldn’t visualize a waterfall when I say “Arizona”.
 But believe it or not, there are some very spectacular waterfalls to see here.

 Much of the Grand Canyon State is desert landscape, so chasing waterfalls requires a little work, or good timing.
-Below are some of the Arizona’s favorite waterfalls that I’ve checked off my bucket list.
+Below are some of the Arizona’s favorite waterfalls that I encourage you to add to your Arizona Bucket List.

 Arizona waterfalls you can experience year round